-Unlike its early revival in French 'new rhetoric', synecdoche resurfaced in the English and German speaking countries at the end of 20th century.
-It appeared first in Lakoff and Johnsons' (1980) seminal book Metaphor We Live By in which they studied it as one aspect of metonymy.
-Lakoff and Johnson claimed that 'we are including as a special case of metonymy what traditional rhetoricians have called synecdoche, where the part stands for the whole' (1980: 36).
-This claim shows that they followed Jakobson in his definition of synecdoche, which, for them, is a special case of metonymy.
-It indicates that metaphor and metonymy based, as in
+Synecdoche resurfaced in the English and German speaking countries at the end of the 20th century.
+It did not actually 'lose its Cinderella-status until the 1990s', as Nerlich (2010:309) mentions.
+Synecdoche appeared first in Lakoff and Johnsons' (1980) seminal book Metaphor We Live By where it was explored as one aspect of metonymy.
+Lakoff and Johnson claimed that 'we are including as a special case of metonymy what traditional rhetoricians have called synecdoche, where the part stands for the whole[...]'(ibid 36).
+This claim indicates that metaphor and metonymy based, as in Jakobson's work, on similarity and contiguity respectively, predominated once again circles of linguistic research.
+Additionally, Lakoff and Johnson (1980) followed Jakobson in his definition of synecdoche, which, for them, is a special case of metonymy.